vegarsti/vegarsti.github.io/_posts/2020-03-21-how-do-pipes-work-sigpipe.md

 ## Writing a `cat` clone in Go

-I want to learn some Go, so let's try writing the same program in Golang.
+I want to learn some Go, so let's try writing the same program in it.
+In Go, we can apparently simply copy from standard in to standard out.
-The first program becomes
+The first program becomes a tidy one liner.

 ```go
 // cat.go